mrmostafaxd/scrimba-frontend/README.md

-# scrimba-frontend
+# Scrimba Frontend
-repository for all the challenges and projects from Scrimba Frontend Path.
+Repository for all the challenges and projects from Scrimba's [frontend path](https://scrimba.com/learn/frontend).

 ## Projects Index
 ### Module 02